+Your career

-Your career Industry opportunities on this course are diverse to ensure you develop the skills, experience and connections needed for your graduate career.
+Industry opportunities on this course are diverse to ensure you develop the skills, experience and connections needed for your graduate career.
 Many of our students secure graduate roles with their work placement employers.

-Work placements and experience These form part of your core modules, alongside an optional integrated placement year.
+Work placements and experience

+These form part of your core modules, alongside an optional integrated placement year.
 We'll support you to secure a placement with a UK-based employer, to match your interests and career goals.
 Placements can be paid or unpaid, depending on the position.
 Students have worked with a variety of both equine and canine therapy centres.

+Our commercial canine and equine therapy centres also offer opportunities for students to gain industry experience ready for

+their careers - either on work placements or as part of voluntary roles.

-Our commercial canine and equine therapy centres also offer opportunities for students to gain industry experience ready for Field trips and guest lecturers Field trips and industry professionals in lectures form an important part of your learning, enabling you to experience different businesses, careers and best practices.
+Field trips and guest lecturers

+Field trips and industry professionals in lectures form an important part of your learning, enabling you to experience different businesses, careers and best practices.

 Recent field trips have included Guide Dogs for the Blind and Crufts.
 Extra fees may be required.

 Students have also heard from expert guest lecturers specialising in the therapy, veterinary and dog training professions.

+Graduate destinations

-Graduate destinations As an Applied Animal Science and Therapy graduate, you may go on to work in a variety of sectors such as animal nutrition, therapy, health and diagnostics.
+As an Applied Animal Science and Therapy graduate, you may go on to work in a variety of sectors such as animal nutrition, therapy, health and diagnostics.
 You'll also have the transferable skills you need for other graduate careers.
 Our careers team can support you to find and prepare to secure your perfect role.
-Possible graduate destinations include: • Canine or Equine Hydrotherapist (with further qualifications) roles.
+Possible graduate destinations include:

+- Canine or Equine Hydrotherapist (with further qualifications)

 - Animal Physiotherapy (postgraduate study)

 - Animal Therapy

 - Animal Nutrition

 - Research Assistantships

 - Masters and PhD programmes

 - Laboratory Technicians

 FACILITIES

-TEF Gold

-Top 10%

-98%

-We hold Gold in the Teaching Excellence Framework We're in the top 10% of UK providers for student satisfaction (NSS, 2020) 98% of graduates are in employment or further study within 6 months (HESA, 2018)

-HOW TO APPLY

-You can apply for the BSc (Hons) Applied Animal Science with Therapy degree course via UCAS.

-FURTHER COURSE DETAILS

-For further details about this course, including the programme specification and module descriptions, please visit our document library.
+We hold Gold in the Teaching Excellence Framework We're in the top 10% of UK providers for student satisfaction (NSS, 2020) of graduates are in employment, further study or other purposeful activity (Graduate Outcomes, 2020) HOW TO APPLY You can apply for the BSc (Hons) Applied Animal Science with Therapy degree course via UCAS.
+FURTHER COURSE DETAILS For further details about this course, including the programme specification and module descriptions, please visit our document library.
+Important information Every effort has been made to ensure the accuracy of our published course information, however our programmes are reviewed and developed regularly.

-Important information

-Every effort has been made to ensure the accuracy of our published course information, however our programmes are reviewed and developed regularly.
 Changes or cancellation of courses may be necessary to ensure alignment with emerging employment areas, to comply with accrediting body requirements, revisions to subject benchmark statements or as a result of student feedback.
 We reserve the right to make necessary changes and will notify all offer-holders of changes as and when they occur.

-CONTACT US

-ADDRESS

-Hartpury University and Hartpury College Gloucester GL19 3BE
+Reflects activities after 15 months for those who graduated in 2018.
+CONTACT US ADDRESS Hartpury University and Hartpury College Gloucester GL19 3BE